 Getting Your Organization Funding-Ready

-RDI and Kelley NPC have taken our grant-writing training virtual, with content targeted to small, rural nonprofits in the Pacific Northwest.
+RDI and Kelley NPC have partnered to provide grant-writing training with content targeted to small, rural nonprofits in the Pacific Northwest.
 If you are looking to improve your organization’s ability to find and sustain funding, this training will help with basic concepts and provide a roadmap to funding success.
 A limited number of organizations will be eligible to receive one-on-one coaching from Kristin Monahan of Kelley Nonprofit Consulting.
-Registration will be capped at 40 participants per session.

 This 3-hour introductory session covers all your nonprofit needs to make your organization and funding requests appealing to potential funders.
 We’ll provide a brief overview of important building blocks, including Board Governance, Strategic Planning, Diversity, Equity and Inclusion (DEI), Project Planning, and Building Partnerships.
 Learn what funders look for in your proposals to make sure you are a thriving, healthy organization.